The Basics of Ayahuasca | Plant Medicine Ceremony

 Preparation — Ayahuasca diet

-Ayahuasca is a total spirit, mind, and body cleanse; for that, a special diet (or dieta, as it is commonly referred to in South America), is required.
+Ayahuasca is a total spirit, mind, and body cleanse; for that, a special diet (or dieta, as it is commonly referred to), is required.

 Usually, during the first half of a ceremony, there is a fair amount of purging; from either or both ends.
 This is because Ayahuasca is purifying the physical body of heavy energy before it moves on to mental, emotional, and spiritual body purification.

-A great way to lessen, or, in some cases, completely avoid, the purging process is to begin the purification process the week before the ceremony.
+A great way to lessen, or, in some cases, the purging process is to begin the purification process the weeks before the ceremony.
 Specific dietas vary, but usually require one to abstain from sex, drugs, alcohol, pork, coffee, and chocolate.
 In some cases, dietas even require the absence of salt, meat, spice, and sugar.

 If the diet is followed properly, one is sure to reap the benefits soon after the tea is ingested.
-Plus, it is considered respectful to follow a dieta prior to sitting in Ayahuasca Ceremony.
+Plus, it is considered respectful to follow a dieta and then fast prior to sitting in Ayahuasca Ceremony.

 The Ceremony